dainylcua/GA-info-session-notes/README.md

 ## How to use

-Feel free to fork a copy of this repository and push anything you've added up, I will try to finish any pull requests as soon as possible!
+Feel free to fork a copy of this repository and push anything you've added up, I will try to finish any pull requests as soon as possible and sort by company!

 ### Format